Playsense occupational therapy is here to help and support children and families

 Sarah makes every therapy session fun and engaging.
 Sarah is committed to working collaboratively with children, parents, teachers and other health professionals to ensure all children meet their functional goals.

-Sarah is committed to ongoing professional development, she has completed Principles of Paediatric Assessment and Intervention, Helping children with Autism, There's a traffic jam in my brain (Genevieve Jereb), Learn to play therapy (Karen Stagnitti), Strategies to develop executive functioning skills at home and in school (Michelle Garcia Winner), The Action is in the Interaction (Sensory Connections), DIR Floortime 101 presented by ICDL (home of Floortime worldwide) and Seeing & Moving: Visual/Vestibular approaches (Kim Barthel).
+Sarah is committed to ongoing professional development, she has completed Principles of Paediatric Assessment and Intervention, Helping children with Autism, There's a traffic jam in my brain (Genevieve Jereb), Learn to play therapy (Karen Stagnitti), Strategies to develop executive functioning skills at home and in school (Michelle Garcia Winner), The Action is in the Interaction (Sensory Connections), DIR Floortime 101 presented by ICDL (home of Floortime worldwide), Seeing & Moving: Visual/Vestibular approaches (Kim Barthel) and Executive Function in School Students with Learning Difficulties - How can occupational therapy make a difference?

 Sarah is trained in the SOS Approach to Feeding.
 Sarah has also completed additional training for children with Reflux, Autism Spectrum Disorder, school aged children, and children receiving supplemental feeds via G-tubes.